sahilrajput03/learning_sql/docker-pgadmin4/README.md

 NOTE: I set pgadmin4's password as same as my user password.

+NOTE

-First (for once) you need to add entries to two files:
+1. First (for once) you need to add entries to two files:

 `Use sudo -iu postgres` commad to edit files